go-outside-labs/decentralized-protocols-research/data_availability/celestia.md

 * **Consensus**: the ordering of txs is agreed upon by a set of validators.
 * **Data availability commitee (DAC)**: permissioned group of nodes responsible for providing da to a blockchain.
 * **Data availability layer**: a blockchain that provides for other types of chains (e.g., rollups).
+* **Settlement layer**: a modular blockchain whose primary role is to provide proof verification and dispute resolution for rollups.
-* **Data throughput**: a measurement of the data capacity of a blockchain, and calculated by the amount of data that a blockcg
+* **Data throughput**: a measurement of the data capacity of a blockchain, and calculated by the amount of data that a block.
+* **The data availability problem**: concerned with whether the data in the proposed block can be verified that is available

 <br>